kylegraycar/graycar-consulting/index.markdown

 profile-image: /img/kg.png
 ---

-## Hello world
+## Hello world 👋

-For the last 7 years I've led growth, software and product launch efforts at orgs ranging from 1 person startups to publicly traded companies, including [Kiva][kiva]{:target="_blank"}, [Solar.com][solar.com]{:target="_blank"}, [Decarbon][decarbon]{:target="_blank"}, [Chegg][chegg]{:target="_blank"}, and [Magoosh][magoosh]{:target="_blank"}.
+For the last 9 years I've launched products at software orgs ranging from 1-person startups to publicly traded companies, including [Kiva][kiva]{:target="_blank"}, [Solar.com][solar.com]{:target="_blank"}, [Decarbon][decarbon]{:target="_blank"}, [Chegg][chegg]{:target="_blank"}, and [Magoosh][magoosh]{:target="_blank"}.

-I'm a "zero to one" tech generalist, but I thrive in creating compelling user experiences, improving them with research+experimentation, and uncovering insights that accelerate growth.
+I'm a "zero to one" tech generalist who thrives in creating compelling user experiences, improving them with experimentation, and uncovering insights that accelerate growth.

 ___

-## I'll help you
+## I'll help you 💁
 - Develop your MVP and evolve it into a cross-platform, scalable experience
 - Launch effective go to market campaigns that support agile development
-- Maximize impact by honing your product's messaging and positioning
+- Maximize impact by honing your product's messaging and market positioning

 ___

-## My Approach
+## My approach 🤓
 1. Refine the product & growth vision
-2. Identify specific hypotheses
+2. Identify specific objectives & hypotheses
 3. Quantifiably test hypotheses
 4. Iterate, scale, repeat

 ___

-## Skills
+## Skills 🛠️

+### Marketing
+Go to market launch strategy, product marketing, user engagement (email, push, in-app), conversion rate optimization (AB testing, pricing), search engine optimization, market research

+### Product
-App development (Flutter, ReactJS, Firebase), GTM (go to market) launch strategy, product management, product marketing, user research, AB testing
+Product management, app development (Flutter, ReactJS, Firebase), user research

+### Sustainability
-B.S. in Environmental Science from UCLA
+UCLA Environmental Science BS, LEED Green Associate

 ___

-## Portfolio
+## Portfolio 💼

-### From 0 to 5,000 users with [Decarbon][decarbon]{:target="_blank"}
+### 0 to 5,000 users with Decarbon

 ![decarbon web app](/img/decarbon-desktop.png)

-I developed an iOS, Android & [web app][decarbon-web]{:target="_blank"} to production that automatically tracks a user's carbon emissions based on their purchases and provides personalized recommendations for taking climate action.
-Decarbon's grown from 0 to 5,000 users and has been [featured on ABC news][abc-feature]{:target="_blank"}.
+I developed an iOS, Android & web app to production that automatically tracks a user's carbon emissions and provides personalized recommendations for taking climate action.
+[Decarbon][decarbon]{:target="_blank"}'s grown from 0 to 5,000 users and has been [featured on ABC news][abc-feature]{:target="_blank"}.

 Decarbon is built with Flutter and Firebase, and uses Stripe, Patch Climate, Plaid, Sendgrid, and other services.

 ___

-### Launching the [TAINR][tainr]{:target="_blank"} refill revolution
+### Software MVP and $200K raised to launch the refill revolution

 ![tainr](/img/TAINR.png)

-I developed a touchscreen ordering interface for the Los Angeles startup TAINR.
-This interface is embedded into TAINR's bulk-food displensing kiosks and utilizes ReactJS, Firebase, and Stripe.
+I developed a touchscreen ordering interface for the Los Angeles startup [TAINR][tainr]{:target="_blank"}.
+This interface is embedded into bulk-food dispensing kiosks and utilizes ReactJS, Firebase, and Stripe.

+I also helped the company raise over $200K via the crowdfunding platform Wefunder.

 >
 Kyle is like a Swiss Army knife for your company.
 Everything form marketing, website building, project management, MVP strategy and even coding, he has it all under his set of tools / skills.